 Let us go on a journey where we shall find PERFECT PEACE.
 Are you ready?

-Our destiny is the mountain top of serene peace and joy, with Hope driving our heart towards Faith in receiving what one seeks to find.
+Our destiny is the mountain top of serene peace and joy, with hope driving our heart towards faith in receiving what one seeks to find.

 Here are some answers:

-“As for God, his WAY IS PERFECT: the word of the LORD is tried: he is a buckler to all those that trust in him.”
-(Psalm 18:30)
+“As for GOD, his way is perfect: the word of the LORD is tried: he is a buckler to all those that trust in him” (Psalm 18:30).

 “The Rock!
-His WORK IS PERFECT, For all His ways are just; A God of faithfulness and without injustice, Righteous and upright is He.”
-(Deuteronomy 32:4)
+His work is perfect, For all His ways are just; A GOD of faithfulness and without injustice, Righteous and upright is He” (Deuteronomy 32:4).

-“The LAW of the LORD IS PERFECT, restoring the soul; The TESTIMONY of the LORD is sure, making wise the simple.”
-(Psalm 19:7)
+“The law of the LORD is perfect, restoring the soul; The testimony of the LORD is sure, making wise the simple” (Psalm 19:7).

-“The LORD is RIGHTEOUS in all His ways And KIND in all His DEEDS.”
-(Psalm 145:17)
+“The LORD is righteous in all His ways And kind in all His deeds” (Psalm 145:17).

-“As for God, His WAY is BLAMELESS; The WORD of the LORD is tested; He is a shield to all who take refuge in Him.”
-(2 Samuel 22:31)
+“As for GOD, His way is blameless; The word of the LORD is tested; He is a shield to all who take refuge in Him” (2 Samuel 22:31).

-“Your WORD is very PURE: therefore your servant loves it.”
-(Psalm 119:140)
+“Your word is very pure: therefore your servant loves it” (Psalm 119:140).

-“Every WORD of GOD is PURE: he is a shield to them that put their trust in him.”
-(Proverbs 30:5)
+“Every word of GOD is pure: he is a shield to them that put their trust in him” (Proverbs 30:5).

-Is GOD’s only begotten and firstborn son Jesus (Messiah, Yashuah) also perfect, and was Jesus perfect when the Heavenly Father (Yahweh, Jehovah) sent him to redeem mankind from the sentence of Adamic death by paying the exact Ransom (corresponding price) to be fulfilled in due time?
+Now what about Jesus?
+Is God’s only begotten and firstborn son Jesus—the Messiah—also perfect, and was Jesus perfect when the Heavenly Father, Jehovah, sent him to redeem mankind from the sentence of Adamic death by paying the exact ransom (corresponding price) to be fulfilled in due time?

-“Who committed no sin, nor was any deceit found in his mouth.”
-(1 Peter 2:22)
+“Who committed no sin, nor was any deceit found in his mouth” (1 Peter 2:22).

-“For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things as we are, yet WITHOUT SIN.”
-(Hebrews 4:15)
+“For we do not have a high priest who cannot sympathize with our weaknesses, but One who has been tempted in all things as we are, yet without sin“ (Hebrews 4:15).

-“You know that He appeared in order to take away sins; and in Him there is NO SIN.”
-(1 John 3:5)
+“You know that He appeared in order to take away sins; and in Him there is no sin” (1 John 3:5).

-“When Pilate saw that he was accomplishing nothing, but rather that a riot was starting, he took water and washed his hands in front of the crowd, saying, ‘I am innocent of this Man’s blood; see to that yourselves.'”
-(Matthew 27:24)
+“When Pilate saw that he was accomplishing nothing, but rather that a riot was starting, he took water and washed his hands in front of the crowd, saying, ‘I am innocent of this Man’s blood; see to that yourselves’” (Matthew 27:24).

-BUT why did Pilate say this?
+Why did Pilate say this?